Every business is sitting on a pile of valuable data; but few know how to get it.

 Let’s start with the obvious one – why should businesses be accessing data?

 Data is the lifeblood of any organisation.
 When gathered, analysed and presented effectively, data can be used to inform and empower business leaders to make decisions based on insights.
-Data-based decision making avoids business leaders having to rely on ‘hunches’ and can be used to improve your business for both employees and customers.
+Data science and machine learning avoids business leaders having to rely on ‘hunches’ and can be used to improve your business for both employees and customers.

 So, what next?